OpenNebula/docs/source/intro_release_notes/release_notes/compatibility.rst

 Command `oneimage create` accepts a new parameter `--no_check_capacity` to specify if you want OpenNebula to avoid checking datastore capacity.

-Not reused snapshots IDs
+Snapshots do not reuse snapshot IDs
 --------------------------------------------------------------------------------

-The snapshots structure saves which will be the next snapshots ID.
-So, a new snapshot doesn't remove an old snapshot.
+The snapshots structure stores the next snapshot ID.
+So, a new snapshot doesn't reuse an old snapshot ID, even when some are removed.

 Developers and Integrators
 ================================================================================